5 Aural Skills

 Numbers

 Our guess is that you’re already familiar with this one!
 The tradition of numbers, developed in American public schools, is still the most common method in use.
 This system focuses on counting the beats within a measure and is found in many band/orchestra series books and beginning piano books.
-This system focuses on sight before sound.
+This system focuses on sight before sound and unfortunately, does not necessarily begin with aural understanding as with Takadimi.

 “Traditional” Numbers